burrt/compsci-docs/_v1/java-notes.md

 You can also have a **static block**:

-* Is used to initialise the `static` data member - but not instance variables!.
+* Is used to initialize the `static` data member - but not instance variables!.
 * It is executed before main method at the time of classloading.

 ```java